filipmerdic/twitter-scraper/README.md

 # Twitter to Slack Scraper

 A Node.js application that monitors specific Twitter profiles and sends new tweets directly to a Slack channel.
+Now with a **web-based frontend** for easy account management!

+## ✨ New Features

+- **🌐 Web Interface**: Manage Twitter accounts through a beautiful web UI
+- **📝 Add/Remove Accounts**: Easily add or remove Twitter accounts to monitor
+- **🔍 Keyword Management**: Set specific keywords to filter tweets for each account
+- **⚙️ Account Settings**: Configure retweet and reply inclusion per account
+- **🔄 Real-time Updates**: Changes are saved immediately and picked up by the scraper
+- **📊 Visual Dashboard**: See all monitored accounts at a glance

 ## 🏗️ Architecture